 Comparing Gigabyte GTX 1650 Super WF OC with the EVGA 1650 Super SC Ultra Gaming, both cards almost have the exact specifications.
 You won’t observe a significant performance difference between these two cards.
 There are only a few things that differ in both variants.

-Gigabyte version supports multi-display technology, which provides a better advantage when using the graphics card for gaming and graphics designing.
-Moreover, the 1650 super packs almost double the performance than 1650 standard version.
+The Gigabyte version supports multi-display technology, which provides a better advantage when using the graphics card for gaming and graphics designing.
+Moreover, the 1650 super packs almost double the performance of the 1650 standard version.

 Gigabyte GTX 1650 Super WF OC provides excellent performance by drawing balanced power.
 It is best for 1080p gaming and for older games that run on mid-range graphics cards.
 You cannot utilize it for running on 4K as it does not perform well on 1440p resolution.
 If you want a mid-range graphics card for gaming at 1080p with stable FPS, then Gigabyte 1650 Super WF is a perfect choice.